 • Plan a 2-day / 1-night trip to Machu Picchu.
 Squeezing 5h travel time each way with time to wait in line for buses, and ride up to the main gate, then have time to enjoy the visit in the ancient Inca city, has many moving parts.

-• Consider hiking the short 1-day Inca Trail hike to Machu Picchu followed by overnight in a hotel in the village of Aguas Calientes.
-Then re-enter the next morning to explore the ancient Inca city of circuit 2 or 3.
+• Consider hiking the short 2-day Inca Trail hike to Machu Picchu which is 1 day of hiking and then next day exploring the ancient city.
+Including an overnight in a hotel in the village of Aguas Calientes.

 • Arrive in Cusco at least 1-2 days before you go to Machu Picchu.
 It's convenient to do a full day Sacred Valley van tour of the historical sites on the day before you take the train. (get train tickets to Machu Picchu that begin from Ollantaytambo) The Sacred Valley tour ends in the village of Ollantaytambo where the main train station is located.
 Take the late afternoon or evening train to Aguas Calientes.
 Or stay overnight in Ollantaytambo and do the 1 day Inca Trail hike the next morning.
 On the return train you can get bi-modal train service all the way back to Cusco.